 “There are many talented local chefs out there who post their food masterpieces through the social media,” Chef Siti said, adding that there is big potential to export Brunei biscuits and cakes.

 “People may wonder what is unique about Brunei food.
 Does the food represent Brunei?
-That is what is required in food products if they are to attract foreign market.
-One way to enhance it is through fusion – blending the traditional style with modern style,” pointed out Chef Siti, who is one of the judges of reality show MasterChef Malaysia and Principal Chef Consultant of SSA Consulting Group, Singapore.
+That is what is required in food products if they are to attract the foreign market.
+One way to enhance it is through fusion – blending the traditional style with modern style,” pointed out Chef Siti, who is one of the judges of the reality show MasterChef Malaysia and Principal Chef Consultant of SSA Consulting Group, Singapore.

-“Through this competition, which is the first of its kind to be held, we can promote local food for export market.
+“Through this competition, which is the first of its kind to be held, we can promote local food for the export market.
 We will pick 50 best of the best local biscuits and 50 cakes.